MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 	Var 5: cost, Type: numeric, Low/High: (11.0000, 850.0000)
 	Var 6: number, Type: numeric, Low/High: (0.0000, 434.0000)

 Variables in SPSS data sets often contain value labels with important information about the data.
-SPSS variables with value labels are typically most usefully imported into R as categorical “factor” data; that is, there is a one-to-one mapping between the values in the data set (e.g., 1, 2, 3) and the labels that apply to them (e.g. TOO LITTLE, ABOUT RIGHT, and TOO MUCH).
-However, SPSS allows for value labels where this is not the case.
+SPSS variables with value labels are typically most usefully imported into R as categorical “factor” data; that is, there is a one-to-one mapping between the values in the data set (such as 1, 2, 3) and the labels that apply to them (Gold, Silver, Bronze).

+Interestingly, SPSS allows for value labels on a subset of existing values.
 For example, a variable with values from 1 to 99 might have value labels of “NOT HOME” for 97, “DIDN’T KNOW” for 98, and “NOT APPLICABLE” for 99.
-If this variable were converted to a factor in R using the value labels as the factor labels, all of the values from 1 to 96 would be set to missing because they would have no corresponding factor level.
+If this variable were converted to a factor in R using the value labels as the factor labels, all of the values from 1 to 96 would be set to missing because there would be no corresponding factor level.
 Essentially all of the actual data would be thrown away.

-To prevent this, use the flag *labelsAsLevels=FALSE*.
+To avoid data loss when converting to factors, use the flag *labelsAsLevels=FALSE*.
 By default, the information from the value labels is retained even if the variables aren’t converted to factors.
-This information can be returned using *rxGetVarInfo*.
+This information can be returned using **rxGetVarInfo**.
 If you don’t wish to retain the information from the value labels you can specify *labelsAsInfo=FALSE*.

 ## Specifying Variable Data Types

-The *rxImport* function supports three arguments for specifying variable data types: *stringsAsFactors*, *colClasses*, and *colInfo*.
+The **rxImport** function supports three arguments for specifying variable data types: *stringsAsFactors*, *colClasses*, and *colInfo*.
 For example, consider storing character data.
 Often data stored in text files as string data actually represents categorical or *factor* data, which can be more compactly represented as a set of integers denoting the distinct *levels* of the factor.
 This is common enough that users frequently want to transform *all* string data to factors.
 This can be done using the *stringsAsFactors* argument:

 	#  Specifying Variable Data Types